LionWeb-io/lionweb-typescript/documentation/ROADMAP-v1.md

 * `correctness`: validation of serialization chunks, either M2-agnostic or M2-aware — aligned with the correctness document.
 > *Maybe posit that this package is developed, **and unit tested** concurrently with the `serialization` and `core` packages?*
-* `generation`: generation of TS code, diagrams, etc.
+* `generation`: generation of TS code, diagrams, etc. based on language definitions
 * `cli`: an NPM package that exposes command-line access to functionality in `serialization-utils`, `utils`, and `generation` packages.